What does information literacy mean?

 Information is everywhere around us: from (digital) books and articles to social media notifications and videos.
 To define the skills and attitudes that students (and staff) require to navigate through such an information jungle, the Information-Wise project team (a collaboration between the University Library, EDLAB, and faculties) developed a framework for information literacy for the PBL context.
 The UM information literacy framework presents the vision for an information literate bachelor student at our university.
 The framework builds on the principles of PBL and entails four dimensions: 1) Resource Discovery, 2) Critical Assessment, 3) Organising Information, 4) Creation & Communication.
-For each dimension, several micro-modules were developed
+For each dimension, several modules were developed

 Resource discovery is about identifying and finding the information sources you need.
 This is about defining your information need, conducting basic and advanced searches of literature and data sources, and using academic databases.
 Discovering resources also includes the evaluation of your search outcomes and refining your search strategy.
 Go to modules

 Critical assessment is about developing the skills and attitudes to evaluate the sources that you find.
 It consists of critical thinking about, evaluation, and critical reading of information.
 Assessing sources is also about recognising and reflecting on the author’s and your own biases.
 Go to modules

 Organising information is about developing strategies (e.g. concept mapping) and using tools (e.g. reference manager) for managing information of all kinds.
 It is also about appropriate referencing and valuing the ethical and legal aspects of sources.
 Go to modules

 Creation & Communication